sneha-balamurali/fpga/projects/photon_counter.md

 ### Programmable Dead time and Integration Window.

 To measure photon detection events, the counter is configured to count each LVTTL pulse during a defined integration window.
-However, because the FPGA operates at a fixed clock frequency (125 MHz corresponding to 8 ns per clock cycle), a single pulse that reamins high for several clock periods could be counted multiple times.
+However, because the FPGA operates at a fixed clock frequency (125 MHz corresponding to 8 ns per clock cycle), a single pulse that remains high for several clock periods could be counted multiple times as shown in Figure 2.

 - **Integration Window:**
     - Counting is enabled for a fixed duration - the integration window.